 This capacitor must be located close to the IC using short leads and the voltage rating must be approximately 1.5 times the maximum input voltage.

-If solid tantalum input capacitors are used, TI recommend the capacitors are surge-current tested by the manufacturer.
+If solid tantalum input capacitors are used, it is recomended that they be surge current tested by the manufacturer.